 Indeed they have – assuming the money was ever used for such purposes in the first place.
 Both the NYT and The Guardian have pointed out that such practices are not entirely compatible with NATO’s ‘nation-building’ agenda, and suggest that these payments were made in order to compete with Iran, which apparently has made similar attempts to buy influence in the Karzai clique.

-But these off-the-budget payments were already being made while the bombs were still falling on Afghanistan back in 2001, when CIA operatives were eagerly seeking out Northern Allies kingpins with suitcases filled with fresh dollar bills.
-And the same procedures were repeated during the Iraq occupation, when US cargo planes regularly flew into Baghdad carrying shrinked-wrapped bricks of dollar bills for ‘reconstruction and other projects.’
+But these off-the-budget payments were already being made while the bombs were still falling on Afghanistan back in 2001, when CIA operatives were eagerly seeking out Northern Alliance kingpins with suitcases filled with fresh dollar bills.
+The same procedures were repeated during the Iraq occupation, when US cargo planes flew into Baghdad carrying bricks of dollar bills for ‘reconstruction and other projects.’

-In Iraq, as in Afghanistan, this system provided unlimited opportunities for corruption and theft, that both Americans and the key Iraqis who worked with the occupation were all too willing to take advantage of.
-In 2009 the LA Times reported that $6.6 billion had simply disappeared in this way, and that ‘ some or all of the cash may have been stolen.’
+In Iraq, as in Afghanistan, this system provided unlimited opportunities for corruption and theft, that both Americans and Iraqis who worked with the occupation were all too willing to take advantage of.
+In 2009 the LA Times reported that $6.6 billion had simply disappeared, and that “some or all of the cash may have been stolen.”

-Some might call this process ‘nation-building’ or ‘nation-buying’, but imperialism might be a better word for it.
+Some might call this process ‘nation-building’ or ‘nation-buying’, but it looks a lot like imperialism.